Welcome to our Homes

 Some of the older and more mobile residents are better suited to life at Elvira Rota Village, our 43ha property in Bapsfontein, where they enjoy the freedom of being able to go for walks in the sunshine, ride horses and bikes and bond with our dogs.

-Although some of the residents participate in farming activities such as tending the cows and sheep, collecting eggs and processing the pecan nut harvest, this is part of the therapy and stimulation programme, rather than a contribution to the home’s commercial success.
+Although some of the residents participate in farming activities such as collecting eggs and processing the pecan nut harvest, this is part of the therapy and stimulation programme, rather than a contribution to the Home’s commercial success.

 Those who wish to are encouraged to help with the daily chores – rinsing dishes in the kitchen, folding laundry, or just ensuring the village is free of litter.
 Activities such as these provide a sense of achievement and ‘belonging’ which adds to their wellbeing.